Search and social media was filled with clickbait and propaganda in the wake of Vegas shooting

 Google and the social media sites say they’re working on improving their hit rate for better quality news sources, but today’s spread in the aftermath of the Las Vegas shooting shows just how much more work they have to do.

-Over the course of the morning, Facebook’s “Safety Check” page included updates on the shooting from a far right wing blogger who had accused the shooter of being a “left wing loon”.
+Over the course of the morning, Facebook’s “Safety Check” page included updates on the shooting from a far-right-wing blogger who had accused the shooter of being a ” far left loon.”
 The top post on the site then moved to feature a clickbait video from a news aggregation service, MyTVToday, before finally settling on reports from local and national news outlets.

 Facebook wasn’t alone in recirculating conjecture and outright lies on its marquee pages.
-One of the rumors that had been circulating on the site 4Chan which misidentified the shooter as a man named Geary Danley appeared in Google’s top stories widget (as Buzzfeed and Bloomberg reported).
+One of the rumors that had been circulating on the site 4Chan misidentified the shooter as a man named Geary Danley appeared in Google’s top stories widget (as Buzzfeed and Bloomberg reported).

 Google released the following statement to Bloomberg and The New York Times (we’ve also reached out for comment):